Andreoliveira85/Sentiment-analysis-of-Tweets-and-prediction-of-bitcoin-prices/README.md

 ## Code and resources used:
 ** Python version:** 3.7
 ** Packages/Libraries:** pandas, numpy, plottly, seaborn, matplotlib, tweepy, prophet, tensorflow, keras, scikit-learn, textblob, wordcloud.

+### Sidenotes:
+the description of the datasets used is done ine the slides of the final presentation.
+We could not upload the datasets here due to its size.